Refueling With Sunshine

-The Chevrolet Volt will have an anticipated range of 40 miles in all-electric mode.
-The Volt will have an additional 330 miles of range when the gas engine kicks in.
+The Chevrolet Volt has a range of 40 miles in all-electric mode.
+The Volt will travel an additional 330 miles of range when the gas generator kicks in.

 Can an electric vehicle be powered by solar?

+Yes!
 Just like a solar energy system atop a home or business can provide power for light bulbs, appliances, and other devices needing electricity, so too can an automobile be powered by solar energy.
-Solar panels (also called photovoltaics) absorb energy in sunlight form.
+Solar PV panels absorb energy in sunlight form.
 This energy from the sun is then converted into traditional electricity which can then be used to provide power to anything, even an automobile!
-And while EVs like the Leaf and Volt are not the first of their kind (Toyota introduced an electric Rav-4 in 1997 that was later discontinued), they are surely an innovative step in the right direction.

-Using solar photovoltaics (PV) at your home or business makes even more sense with a plug-in EV.
+Using solar PV panels at your home or business makes even more sense with a plug-in EV.
 The investment in solar panels pays off faster when the solar power is not only replacing grid electricity but replacing much more expensive gasoline.
 EVs typically can travel 3-4 miles (or more) per kWh of electricity.
-If you drive 12,000 miles per year, you will need 3,000-4,000 kWh.
-Depending on where you live, you will need a 1.5kW-3kW PV system to generate that much power using about 150-300 square feet of space on your roof.
-And utility credits for the daytime solar power that you sell back to your power company can offset the cost of charging the car at night.
+If you drive 1,000 miles per month you will need 312 kWh worth of power.
+Depending on where you live, a 3 kW PV system will generate that level of solar power each month.

-There are three types of plug-in electric vehicles (PEVs); plug-in hybrids, extended-range electric vehicles, and battery electric vehicles.
+There are three types of plug-in electric vehicles (PEVs); plug-in hybrids, extended-range electric vehicles, and all-electric vehicles.

-Plug-in hybrids, such as a converted Toyota Prius, are powered through a combination of gasoline and electricity.
+Plug-in hybrids, such as a the Toyota Prius Plug-in, are powered through a combination of gasoline and electricity.

-Battery electric vehicles have no gasoline engine and run exclusively on the energy stored in the on-board batteries.
-The Tesla Roadster, Nissan LEAF and Wheego Life are examples of highway-capable all-electric cars.
+All-electric vehicles have no gasoline engine and run exclusively on the energy stored in the on-board batteries.
+The Tesla Model S and the Nissan LEAF are examples of highway-capable all-electric cars.
 The Nissan LEAF has a 24 kWh battery pack, and should be fully supported with a 3 kW solar energy system.